jinxixiang/jinxixiang.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Jinxi Xiang is a postdoctoral fellow at Stanford University.
+Jinxi Xiang is a postdoctoral fellow at Stanford University (with Prof. [Ruijiang Li](https://med.stanford.edu/lilab.html)).
 He received his Ph.D. in Engineering from Tsinghua University in 2021.
 After that, he joined Tencent AI Lab as a senior researcher for two years, specializing in computational pathology, image and video coding, and video generation for game design.
 His expertise spans multiple disciplines in computer vision and medical image analysis.
 Currently, his primary focus is leveraging computational pathology and artificial intelligence to advance precision oncology.

 **News**
 - [2024-09] I was invited to serve as a reviewer for [_ICLR 2025_](https://iclr.cc/).